+Sleep Paralysis sounds pretty modern as a term.
+However, it’s old as time.
 Nocturnal Witches, both ancient and modern, are quite familiar with both the term and the state itself.
-Priests and Priestesses of the Ancient Times, knew all about this pretty frightening state.
+Priests and Priestesses of the Ancient Times knew all about this pretty frightening state.
 What did they know back then?
 Do we know the whole truth?
 This article will try to shed some witchy light on this dark subject.

-Sleep Paralysis and Nocturnal Witchcraft
+Sleep Paralysis And Nocturnal Witchcraft

-The Nocturnal Witchcraft is full of surprises, dangers and opportunities.
+The Nocturnal Witchcraft is full of surprises, dangers, and opportunities.
 Although it’s not for everyone, the Craft of the Night is enticing and has so much to teach all of us.
 We’ve learned the Light is Good and Darkness is Bad.
 This mistaken belief is what tears us apart from the inside.

-In the Ancient times, priests of the God of Healing, Asclepius, used to initiate a sleep state for their worshippers in order to find the cure of their disease.
+In ancient times, priests of the God of Healing, Asclepius, used to initiate a sleep state for their worshippers in order to find the cure of their disease.
 Darkness was essential to find the cure.
 Moreover, priests of Hades, God of the underworld, went over a similar procedure in order to contact the Souls of the Dead and learn more.
 Darkness is equally sacred as the Light.

-Sleep Paralysis in Witchcraft and the Old Religion
+Sleep Paralysis In Witchcraft And The Old Religion

-This is quite interesting and it was noticed from the ancient times too.
+Sleep Paralysis ONLY occurs at Night.
+This is quite interesting and it was noticed from ancient times too.
 That’s where the word ‘nightmare’ comes from!

 What Does ‘Nightmare’ mean?

-Astral Demons and Sleep Paralysis
+Astral Demons And Sleep Paralysis

 All over the World, the same story goes on and on.
-In most cases a spirit sits on your chest trying to such your vital energy.
-Most of the times this is a female entity but in many cases it’s also a male or an animal entity.
+In most cases, a spirit sits on your chest trying to such your vital energy.
+Most of the time this is a female entity but in many cases, it’s also a male or an animal entity.

-- Astral Demons feasting on someone’s astral energy
+- Astral Demons feasting on someone’s astral energy.

-- Psychic / Astral vampires draining your vitality
+- Psychic / Astral vampires draining your vitality.

-- Evil Witches attacking their victim causing a ‘psychic attack’, probably engaging in Witch Wars
+- Evil Witches attacking their victim causing a ‘psychic attack’, probably engaging in Witch Wars.

-- An Evil Witch’s familiar attacking the witch’s victim causing a ‘psychic attack’, probably engaging in Witch Wars
+- An Evil Witch’s familiar attacking the witch’s victim causing a ‘psychic attack’, probably engaging in Witch Wars.

-Who is Old Mara.
-A Night Demon of misty Scandinavia
+Who is Old Mara?
+A Night Demon Of Misty Scandinavia

 According to the Nordic belief, ‘Mara’ is a damned woman who is cursed to travel around at nights and sit on villagers’ chests, causing them nightmares while snuffing their vital energy.
 Hence, she is a succubus, a female astral demon of vampiric nature.